C-Programming Language

 White space

-white space is any section of a document that is unused or space around an object
+white space is any section of a document that

-- Blank line - Horizontal Tab - Carriage Return - New line - Form feed
+- Blank line - Horizontal Tab - Carriage Return - New line

 Comments:

-Comments in code can be useful for various purpose such as for providing visual split between various parts of the code, gives information about the code that what is going to do, etc.
+in code can be useful for various purpose such as for providing visual split

 Comments can be written in two Forms: